 How Alternative Lenders Are Taking over Traditional Players at the Lending Restart

 Unlike incumbent lenders, Kabbage provides credit decisions in under 10 minutes, using the company’s AI-based credit scoring engine.
 The entire process is fully digital and intuitive for first-time applicants.
-Apart from traditional credit scores, the company also uses alternative data – per applicant – to make its decisions and minimize default rates.
+Apart from traditional credit scores, the company also uses alternative data – over 1.5 million alternative credit score data points per applicant – to make its decisions and minimize default rates.

 Along with an array of other digital players, Kabbage has managed to amass a large and loyal customer base by leveraging emerging technologies and customer data, acquired outside of the credit reporting agencies (CRAs).
 Such inherent agility has enabled digital-first players to resume lending faster and adapt their infrastructure to benefit from PPP loan schemes as well as other governmental grants.